libreofficeid/libreoffice-style-srikandi/README.md

-# LibreLadies-Theme
+# LibreLadies
-Ladies Theme for LibreOffice
+LibreLadies Theme for LibreOffice